hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/04_bcbio_nextgen.md

 	$ ls -l /n/scratch2/mm573/bcbio-rnaseq-06-21-2017/mov10_project/final/Irrel_kd1

-Here you will find the sorted BAM files along with an index, in addition to a file containing count values.
-The `transcriptome.bam` file....
-There is also a folder containing all of the `qc` results organized into sub-directories corresponding to the tool that was run (i.e. Qualimap, FASTQC, samtoolss).
-The `salmon` folder is the output from a Salmon run, as we had done in class.
+Here you will find the **sorted BAM files** along with an index, in addition to a file containing **count values** from featureCounts.
+The `transcriptome.bam` file is generated from STAR, but is not something you are likely to use/need.
+There is also a folder containing all of the **`qc` results** organized into sub-directories corresponding to the tool that was run (i.e. Qualimap, FASTQC, samtools).
+The **`salmon` folder** is the output from a Salmon run, as we had done in class.

-### Quantitation files
+### Aggregated results

 Inside the **date-stamped directory** you will also find a number of different files that have aggregated information across all samples in your dataset.